 We decided to walk over here from the main shopping area of Park Street as we were nearby.
 But, it’s easy to access all over the city using taxis and public transport.

 How to reach South Park Street Cemetery

 You simply buy a token to ride and then look out for your stop.
-It’s really hot inside as there is no air conditioning.
+I’ve been told there is now air conditioning inside!

 You’ll be dropped off at the Lower Circle cemetery, which replaced the one on Park Street!